QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 * [Software Repository for Accounting and Finance](https://sraf.nd.edu/textual-analysis/)

 ## Prerequisites
-* 1 Install [finBERT](https://github.com/ProsusAI/finBERT) as the reository suggested.
-Specifically, you need the model downloaded from this link: [model's link](https://huggingface.co/ProsusAI/finbert)
+* 1 Install [finBERT](https://github.com/ProsusAI/finBERT) as the repository suggested.
+We set up our environment using their environment.yml.
+Also, you need the model downloaded from this link: [model's link](https://huggingface.co/ProsusAI/finbert)
 * 2 Install [Sentence Transformers](https://github.com/UKPLab/sentence-transformers).
 * 3 Vader.
 Install nltk
 ``` sh